Group IMD is a global technology business. Our mission is to transform advertising workflow by automating processes and connecting everyone.

 Working in more than 100 markets with over 35 local offices, Group IMD’s worldwide presence across Europe, Asia Pacific, Australasia, the Middle East and Latin America is changing the way advertising works.

-Group IMD is owned by its management and Vitruvian Partners one of Europe’s leading growth private equity funds with over EUR2bn under management.
-The board includes three executive directors.
+Group IMD is owned by its management and Inflexion, an award-winning UK mid-market private equity firm with c. £2bn under management.

 Simon Cox, CEO, has led Group IMD for the last nine years with a focus on geographic expansion both organically and through a series of acquisitions and investments most recently covering Asia Pacific (eBUS), Latin America (A+V) and China (TVCXpress).
 Previously he built image.net into a wordwide platform for publicity workflow and asset management; it is now owned by Getty Images and continues to thrive.